shivamgupta01/rest-api/README.md

     In other words all URL are URI but not all URI and URL.

 ### The Six constraints of REST API's.
+If and only if a web based api's meets these constraints then only it can be called as REST API.

     1. Client-server architecture.